 Preventing Medical Mistakes and Member Rights and Responsibilities

 Medical mistakes continue to be a significant cause of preventable deaths within the United States.
 While death is the most tragic outcome, medical mistakes cause other problems such as permanent disabilities, extended hospital stays, longer recoveries, and even additional treatments.
 Medical mistakes and their consequences also add significantly to the overall cost of health care.
 Hospitals and health care providers are being held accountable for the quality of care and reduction in medical mistakes by their accrediting bodies.
 You can also improve the quality and safety of your own health care and that of your family members by learning more about and understanding your risks.
-Your provider has the responsibility to provide you with complete information concerning your diagnosis, evaluation, treatment and prognosis.
+Your provider has the responsibility to provide you with complete information concerning your diagnosis, evaluation, treatment, and prognosis; with the assurance that your medical records, your medical history, are kept private, except when permitted by law or with your approval.
 Additionally, providers should allow your participation in decisions involving your health care.
 Take these simple steps:

 - You have the right to ask questions if you have doubts or concerns.

 - Ask questions and make sure you understand the answers.

 - Choose a doctor with whom you feel comfortable talking.

 - Be treated with respect for your privacy and dignity.